 Example of Low GI Eating:

-An example of low GI food combining would be something like oatcakes with sugar free peanut butter.
-Oatcakes are a wholegrain that is full of satiating fiber, and when combined with peanut butter, which is high in protein and heart healthy monounsaturated fat, makes for a perfect low GI snack.
+An example of low GI food combining would be something like oatcakes, or fruit with sugar free peanut butter.
+Oatcakes are a wholegrain that is full of satiating fiber, and when combined with peanut butter which is high in protein and heart healthy monounsaturated fat, makes for a perfect low GI snack.

-Clearing your life (and your kitchen cupboards) from unhealthy and high GI foods is something you may need help to tackle, and should be done one step at a time.
-New habits work much more effectively if they are taken one step at a time, and changes need to be made in bite size chunks (excuse the pun).
+Clearing your life (and your kitchen cupboards) from unhealthy and high GI foods is something you may need help with to tackle and should be done one step at a time.
+New habits work much more effectively if they are taken in bite size chunks (excuse the pun).

 To make these changes in a smooth and easy manner I suggest you take a read of my post ’10 Easy Steps To Clean Eating’.
-This will give you tips and strategies to get you on your clean, healthy, plant based lifestyle that will change your life FOREVER.
+This will give you tips and strategies to get you on your clean, healthy, plant based lifestyle that could be the start of a journey change your life FOREVER.